Azure-Samples/azure-ai-content-understanding-python/README.md

      - **Docker**
        Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows, macOS, or Linux.
 Docker manages and runs the container environment.
-       - Start Docker and ensure it is running in the background.
+       - Please start Docker and ensure it is running in the background.

    - Open the project and start the Dev Container:

      - Open the project folder in VS Code.
      - Press `F1` or `Ctrl+Shift+P`, then type and select:
        ```
        Dev Containers: Reopen in Container
        ```
        Alternatively, click the green icon in the lower-left corner of VS Code and select **Reopen in Container**.
      - VS Code will detect the `.devcontainer` folder, build the development container, and install the necessary dependencies.
      - ![How to set dev container environment](./docs/dev-container-setup.gif "Dev Container Setup")